f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_lb_metadata.png

 Next we need to provide a domain name for our workload: a domain can be delegated to F5, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
-In this demo we specify **yawning-white-antelope.github.securelab.online**.
+In this demo we use the domain name supplied by the Arcadia DNS tool which is unique for each lab student (ex. **"yawning-white-antelope.github.securelab.online"**).

 Then check off the boxes to redirect HTTP to HTTPS, and add HSTS Header.